Regiment: Royal Engineers (RE's)

 Born Aldershot 1879.
 Son of William Fordham Hills and Elizabeth Hills; husband of Beatrice Annie Hills, of 3, Claremont Terrace, 88, Gosport St., Lymington, Hants.
 Died at St John's VAD hospital, Cottingham Road, Hull on 3/12/1918.
 Buried Hull Northern cemetery.

-7, Terry Avenue, Stoneferry, Hull, UK
+7, Terry Avenue, Stoneferry Road, Hull, UK

 Died on